 Vision

-The Precinct will be a high quality and sustainable addition to the local urban fabric.
-When the precinct is fully complete it will provide more than four hectares of publicly accessible open space and will accommodate approximately 1000 - 1300 residents .
+The precinct will be a high quality and sustainable addition to the local urban fabric.
+It will provide more than four hectares of publicly accessible open space and will accommodate 1000 - 1300 residents .

-The high density residential precinct will provide diverse housing that will help meet existing and future local housing demand.
+The precinct will provide diverse forms of housing that will help meet existing and future local housing demand.
 It will include a component of affordable housing.

-The interface with industrial land will be managed through noise attenuation fence design and requirements for specific building materials, such as double glazing.
+The interface of the precinct with industrial land will be managed through noise attenuation measures and requirements for specific building materials, such as double glazing.

 The movement network and building design will prioritise the pedestrian and cycling experience.

-The site will provide a significant addition to the adjacent network of public open spaces providing places for relaxation and recreation.
-Street trees and landscaping in public spaces will contribute to the leafy green feel of the precinct.
+The precinct will provide a significant addition to the adjacent network of public open spaces providing places for relaxation and recreation.
+Street trees and landscaping in public spaces supplemented by landscaping on private land will contribute to the leafy green feel of the precinct.

 A mixed-use area will provide approximately 1800sqm of retail on the ground floor and be adjacent to an urban plaza space.
-The plaza will be located on the southern side of the street to utilise the northerly aspect for alfresco dining.
+The plaza will be located on the southern side of the street to utilise the northerly aspect to encourage outdoor dining.

-The precinct will showcase environmentally sustainable design features and retention of heritage fabric will provide opportunities for interpretation and adaptive reuse of materials.
+The precinct will incorporate environmentally sustainable design features and the retention of heritage fabric will provide opportunities for interpretation and adaptive reuse of materials.